Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 $ r2 -q -c 'aaa; e asm.esil=true; pdf @ main' your_binary
 ```

 You'll see each instruction followed by its ESIL equivalent.
-Try it on the same source compiled for two different architectures — you'll see the ESIL converge even as the assembly diverges.
+Try it on the same source compiled for two different architectures, you'll see the ESIL converge even as the assembly diverges.

 For a Python-based workflow (which is what CIAO uses), you can access ESIL through `r2pipe`: